27 Interesting Facts about Equatorial Guinea

 13. Despite the name’s prevalence, it is unclear where the name Guinea originates.
 Some trace it to a word in Tuareg, aginaw.
 Others think it once referred to Djenné, a trading city in Mali.
 In the 15th century, Portuguese sailors used “Guiné” to describe what is now Senegal, and by the 18th century, Europeans used “Guinea” to refer to much of West Africa.

 14. A new capital city called Cuidad de la Paz (formerly known as Oyala) is currently being constructed on the mainland near Djibloho.
-In 2017, president Teodoro Obiang officially moved Equatorial Guinea’s government to the unfinished Cuidad de la Paz (Oyala).
+In 2017, President Teodoro Obiang officially moved Equatorial Guinea’s government to the unfinished Cuidad de la Paz (Oyala).

 15. Malabo is named after Malabo Lopelo Melaka (1837–1937), the last king of the Bubi, the ethnic group indigenous to the island of Bioko.
-The name of the new capital, Cuidad de la Paz, translates to “City of Peace” in Spanish.
+The name of the new capital, Ciudad de la Paz, translates to “City of Peace” in Spanish.

 A waterfall near Ureca in Equatorial Guinea